JoseMoreville/Wallpieperi/README.md

 Ideas are welcome, please if you have one leave it on discussion or make a PR with a change you want to add, if it's cool it's gonna be added on a future version!
 </small>

+# Keep in mind
+- Enabling the app to run at startup might have a negative impact on battery life.
+- Using power save mode increases the cpu usage since it disables hardware acceleration.
+- The app is still in alpha and might have bugs.

 <br>
 <br>